Chance Installation II

 Up to this point the prints do no exhibit additional softness by swelling of paper fibres due to ink wetness (dot gain) or any bronzing caused by too much ink.

 If ever needed, DPI settings for prints can be stepped down. (in steps of 90 dpi on the current machine).
-As Epson printers do not use heat to ‘spit’ the ink on the printing paper, my prints are particularly free of satelite dots that may also cause the image to soften.
+As Epson printers do not use heat to ‘spit’ the ink on the printing paper, my prints are particularly free of so called satelite dots that can cause the printed image to soften.